TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-edit-ready.md

 {% include candid-image.html src="/assets/images/react-spreadsheet/name-formula-layout.png" alt="Name Formula Bar Layout" %}

 For now, *Formula* displays the same text as the cell with the focus.
-Real spreadsheet implementations have all kinds of complex and subtle behavior where the formatting in the formula field may not be same as the cell display format.
+Real spreadsheet implementations have all kinds of complex and subtle behavior, where the formatting in the formula field may not be the same as the cell display format.
 For example, you need to ensure that the value can be reliably round tripped without losing precision.

 I'm not going to explore all of that now, just start with the simplest thing that lets users enter new data.
 Whatever text is present when the user hits `Enter` is parsed using the [numfmt](https://github.com/borgar/numfmt) package [parseValue](https://github.com/borgar/numfmt/blob/master/API.md#-parsevaluevalue--parsedata--null) method.